medullan/jean-ui/README.md

 ```bash
 $ grunt serve --port=$PORT
 ```
 NB.
 Ensure the server/api JEAN-UI points to is also running.

 ### Environment Variables
 You can set environment variables that will be available in the `CoreConstants` angular constant within the `core module`.

 These environment variables are located in `harp.json`; within the `env` object.

-`requiredEnv` determines which sub-object is used by angular.
+These environments are based on the variable harpjs sets to know which environment the app is in.
-Therefore, if `requiredEnv` is set to `development` then the `development` environment variables will be used.
+This variable is set to either **production** or **development**.
+The Angularjs app will select a sub-object based on this value.

 Environment variables are extremely helpful in switching out the external api the app points to and can be used for other environment specific settings.